AdobeDocs/experience-manager-65.en/help/sites-administering/msm-rollout-conflicts.md

 * Is called `ResourceNameRolloutConflictHandler`

-* With this handler the blueprint page is given precedence.
+* With this handler, the blueprint page is given precedence.
-* The service ranking for this handler is set low ( ``i.e. below the default value for the `service.ranking` property) as the assumption is that customized handlers will need a higher ranking.
+* The service ranking for this handler is set low (that is, below the default value for the `service.ranking` property) as the assumption is that customized handlers need a higher ranking.
 However, the ranking is not the absolute minimum to ensure flexibility when required.

 This conflict handler gives precedence to the blueprint.
 The live copy page `/b` is moved (within the live copy branch) to `/b_msm_moved`.